CharudattaGhute/Card_design/README.md

 This is a simple website showcasing different car models with the ability to change their colors and also background colors.

 # Description
 The website is built using HTML, CSS, and JavaScript.
 It utilizes Bootstrap for styling and interactivity.
-Users can view information about different car models and change their colors with a click of a button.
+Users can view information about different car models and change their colors with a click of a button

 # Features
 Display information about car models including mileage, fuel efficiency, and price.